Steve McQueen 1970 Husqvarna 400 Cross

 One of only three 1970 400’s he owned, not including my modified 400.
 The other two are in collections never to be sold.

 Jeremy Renners biopic of Steve McQueen coming soon

 Purchased by Steve McQueen on Feb 9, 1970

 Documented Proof this was his first 1970 400 Cross

-Steve also bought on same day, the 1970 250 used at Lake Elsinore.
+Steve bought this on same day as the 1970 250 used at Lake Elsinore.
 See identical consecutive invoice below.

 Raced in District 37